snakypy/zshpower/README.md

 `ZSHPower` is a theme for ZSH; especially for the [Python](https://www.python.org/) developer.
 Pleasant to look at, the **ZSHPower** comforts you with its colors and icons vibrant.

-Installing ** ZSHPower ** is the easiest thing you will see in any existing theme for ZSH, because there is a manager.
+Installing **ZSHPower** is the easiest thing you will see in any existing theme for **ZSH**, because there is a manager.

-The changes in the theme become more dynamic through a configuration file, where the user can make various combinations for the style of ** ZSHPower **.
+The changes in the theme become more dynamic through a configuration file, where the user can make various combinations for the style of **ZSHPower**.

-The ** ZSHPower ** supports installation along with [Oh My ZSH](https://ohmyz.sh/), where changes to: ** enable ** and ** disable ** an [Oh My ZSH](https://ohmyz.sh/) theme are easier, all in a simplified command line, without opening any files or creating symbolic links.
+The **ZSHPower** supports installation along with [Oh My ZSH](https://ohmyz.sh/), where changes to: **enable** and **disable** an [Oh My ZSH](https://ohmyz.sh/) theme are easier, all in a simplified command line, without opening any files or creating symbolic links.

 In addition, the **ZSHPower** manager downloads **Oh My Zsh** and the [`zsh-autosuggestions`](https://github.com/zsh-users/zsh-autosuggestions) and [`zsh-syntax-highlighting`](https://github.com/zsh-users/zsh-syntax-highlighting) plugins automatically, everything to make your ZSH very power.